 Goat meat is usually produced from goat that is less than one year old and the best quality is usually referred to as “prime” and really the same rules apply to goat as they do to lamb.
 My favorite with lamb are shoulder, leg and chops when it comes to grilling.

 It's a fantastic meat yet rarely is it available in the butcher where I live.
-Goat is extremely popular in other parts of the world, the closest to me is probably Spain and Portugal where they make some great stews but in my country it tends to be sold into the Asian community for use in curry.
+Goat is extremely popular in other parts of the world, the closest to me is probably Spain and Portugal where they make some great stews but in my country it tends to be sold into the Asian and Caribbean communities for use in curries.

-Because of its rarety in my butcher's shop it tends to be expensive so this is one meat where I travel to find it.
-I'm lucky to live reasonably close to a number of thriving Halal butchers where goat is in abundance.
+Because of its rarity in my butcher's shop it tends to be expensive so this is one meat where I travel to find it.
+But if you can get it, then as a meat eater there is a positive argument for buying it.

 Your choice of goat for grilling should be tender, reasonably lean (with some fat marble but limited connective tissue).
 Although naturally tender you can use a marinade to further tenderize and choose relatively thin cuts so that you can give it the short sharp shock treatment of a hot barbecue grill.

 More grilled goat recipes are on the way and in the meantime there's a couple of recipes here where I have used lamb but these are also ideal for substitution with goat.